IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 description: Details of government human rights obligations to men and boys.
 ---
 > [!tip] This page is a work in progress

+A state's human rights obligations are divided into three broad categories.
+Respect, protect, and fulfil.
+The obligation to **respect**, means that the government must not violate the rights of men and boys.
+The obligation to **protect**, means that the government must put laws and policies in place to prevent violations of human rights by non-government actors.
+For example, laws prohibiting domestic violence.
+The obligation to **fulfil**, means that the government must take positive steps to ensure that men and boys enjoy their rights in practice.
+This includes considering “factors that impede” men’s enjoyment of their rights and the removal of those obstacles.

 ## The need for identify state obligations to men and boys

-Men and boys have the same human rights as women and girls.
-The *International Covenant on Civil and Political Rights (ICCPR)* and the *International Covenant on Economic, Social and Cultural Rights (ICECSR)* require that ratifying States eliminate discrimination based on sex, and ensure equal enjoyment of rights between women and men.

-Governments are more likely to protect and respect rights when human rights jurisprudence explicitly identify how to protect and respect those rights.
+Governments are more likely to protect and respect rights when human rights guidance and jurisprudence explicitly identify how to protect and respect those rights.

 The United Nations *Human Rights Committee* is responsible for receiving State reports on the ICCPR and issuing recommendations.
 The Committee has made thirty-seven General Comments on the interpretation of the ICCPR.
 General Comment 18 details State obligations under Article 2 (non-discrimination) and General Comment 28[^1] details State obligations under Article 3 ( equal rights between men and women).

 Although Article 3 of the ICCPR requires equal enjoyment of rights for both women and men, there is no official guidance with regards to men's rights.
 General Comment 28 focuses entirely on women.
 Paragraph 1 states: